 This is a brief introduction to the Brightpearl accounting module.
-All the topics are covered in detail within the Accounting section.
+All the topics mentioned below are covered in detail within the Accounting section.

 Basic accounting for sales

 The sales module is where all sales activity takes place, including taking orders, marking goods as shipped or returned, and recording payments or refunds.

 All these activities are recorded against a sales order or a sales credit, and as these activities occur all the accounting entries will be automatically created.